-By requesting fibre-based packaging made entirely or partly by FSC- or PEFCcertified wood and fibre products, it is ensured that the fibres come from forests managed sustainably in relation to both the environment and people.
+By requesting fibre-based packaging made entirely or partly by FSC- or PEFC-certified wood and fibre products, it is ensured that the fibres come from forests managed sustainably in relation to both the environment and people.

-No. Level Criteria Documentation 3.2 Avoid deforestation from the use of unsustainable cardboard Basic Minimum criterion If the tertiary and/or secondary packaging is fibre-based: At least 50 per cent FSC/PEFC-certified (or otherwise certified sustainably sourced) or recycled fibres.
-If the tertiary and/or secondary packaging is not fibre-based, this criterion does not apply.
+No. Level Criteria Documentation 3.2 Avoid deforestation from the use of unsustainable cardboard Basic Minimum criterion If the tertiary and/or secondary packaging is fibrebased: > At least 50 per cent FSC/PEFC-certified (or otherwise certified sustainably sourced) or recycled fibres. > If the tertiary and/or secondary packaging is not fibre-based, this criterion does not apply.
 Declaration of conformity.
 Certification under relevant scheme must be stated on either the packaging or the delivery note/invoice.
 Advanced Minimum criterion If the tertiary and/or secondary packaging and/or manual/leaflet is fibre-based: At least 90 per cent FSC/PEFC-certified (or otherwise certified sustainably sourced) or recycled fibres.
 If the tertiary and/or secondary packaging and/or manual/leaflet is not fibre-based, this criterion does not apply.
 Declaration of conformity.
 Certification under relevant scheme must be stated on either the packaging or the delivery note/invoice.
 Spearhead Minimum criterion If the packaging and/or manual/leaflet is fibre-based: At least 90 per cent FSC/PEFC-certified (or otherwise certified sustainably sourced) or recycled fibres.
-If the packaging and/or manual/leaflet is not fibre- Declaration of conformity Certification under relevant scheme must be stated on either the packaging or the delivery note/invoice.
+Declaration of conformity Certification under relevant scheme must be stated on either the packaging or the delivery note/invoice.